JetBrains/teamcity-documentation/topics/jetbrains-dotcover.md

 <td>

-If you do not want to know the coverage data solution\-wide, you can exclude the code marked with an attribute (for example, with `ObsoleteAttribute`) from the coverage statistics.
-You only need to specify these attribute filters here in the following format: the filters should be a new\-line separated list; the `-:attributeName` syntax should be used to exclude the code marked with the attributes from code coverage.
+If you do not want to know the coverage data solution-wide, you can exclude the code marked with an attribute (for example, with `ObsoleteAttribute`) from the coverage statistics.
+You only need to specify these attribute filters here in the following format: the filters should be a new-line separated list; the `-:attributeName` syntax should be used to exclude the code marked with the attributes from code coverage.
 Use the asterisk (`*`) as a wildcard if needed.
 Supported only for dotCover 2.0 or newer.

 </td></tr><tr>